 - Your employer; and/or

 - Other parties to whom we are authorised or required by law to disclose information, such as auditors and actuaries.

 Police Health will not sell your contact details or add your contact details to mailing lists of third parties unrelated to your health insurance policy without your prior consent.
-Police Health will ensure that business partners and contractors comply with the National Privacy Principles.
+Police Health will require that business partners and contractors comply with the Australian Privacy Principles.

 Police Health Internet website and electronic exchanges

 You acknowledge that the Internet is not a secure environment.
 Police Health cannot guarantee the security of information you send and receive by electronic means, and hence electronic exchanges are undertaken at your own risk.

 Police Health provides links to third party sites, and third party applets for social media sharing.
 These sites are not under the control of Police Health and hence Police Health is not responsible for any practices by these third parties that may breach your privacy.
 Police Health encourages you to review the privacy policies of these third parties.

 Correcting, updating and accessing of personal information